The Definition of Allyship

 Why is this?

-One likely possibility is because allies have been so used to doing ‘just the right amount’ of allyship – often when it’s comfortable to do so (I use Pride as the perfect example when it comes to LGBTQ allies) or an amount that they deem necessary or appropriate – that when marginalised communities ask for more, a new tactic, or maybe even challenge the motives of an ally because, let’s face it, we see when patterns of allyship emerge (businesses are fantastic examples of this), allies start to turn on us rather than simply stop and listen.
+One likely possibility is because allies have been so used to doing ‘just the right amount’ of allyship – often when it’s comfortable for them to do so (I use Pride as the perfect example when it comes to allies to the LGBTQ community) or an amount that they deem necessary or appropriate.
+This means that when marginalised communities ask for more help, a new tactic, or maybe even start to challenge the motives of an ally because, let’s face it, we see when patterns of allyship emerge (businesses are fantastic examples of this), allies start to turn on us rather than simply stop and listen.
 Words like ‘aggressive’, ‘bully’ and ‘cards’ are used to justify their contempt, our words and platforms are later silenced or removed, and we’re the ones made to feel ungrateful, just for wanting to raise awareness, have a seat at the table, improve the quality of our allies, have those conversations, or simply ask for more help.

 You have to constantly evolve your allyship.